Wonderland (The Charlatans album): Overview

 Give Out But Don't Give Up (1994).
 Burgess said it was directly influenced by Californian soul music; he added that they allowed "Los Angeles to join as a sixth member and take over the band".
-Neil Leeds of Drowned in Sound described it as the band's "soundtrack to an after show party", with a "effervescent theme [that] is maintained throughout, that theme being the good times".
+Neil Leeds of Drowned in Sound described it as the band's "soundtrack to an after show party", with an "effervescent theme [that] is maintained throughout, that theme being the good times".
 NME writer Ted Kessler called it a "great party record [...]
-We're talking about an ecstasy and cocaine party, to be precise" and the "various mood swings that any party fuelled by those chemicals involves".
-Burgess said the band had disregarded their former "church organ sound and that’s a great religious, spiritual moment for us", though it returns on "Judas".
-Throughout the album, he sung with a falsetto, leading to comparisons of Lambchop frontman Kurt Wagner and Curtis Mayfield, which was a shift away from the Bob Dylan tone that he used on Us and Us Only.
-In a contemporary interview, Burgess explained that he was not "consciously looking for new influences", and that "when the sun's shining [in Los Angeles] you want to make music that's appropriate".
-In his autobiography Telling Stories (2012), he said that he found a copy of Mayfield's Back to the World (1973) in his wife's collection, but was otherwise unaware of his other music outside of the Impressions and Super Fly (1972).
+We're talking about an ecstasy and cocaine party, to be precise", and the "various mood swings that any party fuelled by those chemicals involves".
+Burgess said the band had disregarded their former "church organ sound and that's a great religious, spiritual moment for us", though it returns on "Judas".
+Throughout the album, he sang with a falsetto, leading to comparisons of Lambchop frontman Kurt Wagner and Curtis Mayfield, which was a shift away from the Bob Dylan tone that he used on Us and Us Only.
+In a contemporary interview, Burgess explained that he was not "consciously looking for new influences" and that "when the sun's shining [in Los Angeles,] you want to make music that's appropriate."
+In his autobiography Telling Stories (2012), he said that he found a copy of Mayfield's Back to the World (1973) in his wife's collection but was otherwise unaware of his other music outside of the Impressions and Super Fly (1972).

-Various musicians contributed to the recordings: Ged Lynch with percussion on "Judas", "Love Is the Key", "Wake Up" and "Ballad of the Band"; Plunk with backing vocals on "Love Is the Key", "A Man Needs to Be Told" and "Is It in You?"; Yvonne Marx with backing vocals on "Love Is the Key" and "Ballad of the Band"; Daniel Lanois with pedal steel on "A Man Needs to Be Told"; and Jim Keltner with percussion on "A Man Needs to Be Told".
-Alongside this, Ramirez and Bernard Fowler sung backing vocals on "You're So Pretty – We're So Pretty", with the former also performing additional bass.
+Various musicians contributed to the recordings: Ged Lynch with percussion on "Judas", "Love Is the Key", "Wake Up", and "Ballad of the Band"; Plunk with backing vocals on "Love Is the Key", "A Man Needs to Be Told" and "Is It in You?"; Yvonne Marx with backing vocals on "Love Is the Key" and "Ballad of the Band"; Daniel Lanois with pedal steel on "A Man Needs to Be Told"; and Jim Keltner with percussion on "A Man Needs to Be Told".
+Alongside this, Ramirez and Bernard Fowler sang backing vocals on "You're So Pretty – We're So Pretty", with the former also performing additional bass.
 Burgess said these two, who would be around Saber's house, were initially left uncredited in the album's liner notes.
 He was aware of Lanois from his past work with U2, but focused on him more when he appeared on Dylan's Time Out of Mind (1997), which also featured Keltner.